Our Modern Slavery Statement

 E.ON's structure, business & supply chain

-E.ON is an international energy company which is focused on renewables, energy networks and customer solutions.
+E.ON is an international energy company which is focused on energy networks and customer solutions.

 Global trends like sustainability and climate protection, digitalization and technological innovation are altering the energy landscape.
-E.ON’s core businesses reflect this: the transformation of yesterday’s power lines into tomorrow’s smart energy networks, the increasing demand for innovative customer solutions and the global growth of renewables.
+E.ON’s core businesses reflect this: the transformation of yesterday’s power lines into tomorrow’s smart energy networks and the increasing demand for innovative customer solutions.

 Value-enhancing procurement of goods and services is an important requirement of the success of E.ON’s business.
 In all E.ON’s procurement processes E.ON requires human rights to be respected and environmental standards to be maintained throughout the entire supply chain.
 To this end, E.ON has introduced various policies and management processes.